WorldVistA/VistA-FHIR-Data-Loader/README.md

 into VistA to produce high quality synthetic patient data for development and testing.
 Other FHIR data sources are supportable; but are not supported at this time.

+# Pre-installation Requirements
+On GT.M/YottaDB, you need curl and perl installed on the machine that hosts GT.M/YottaDB.

+On Cache, the Cache user performing the installation must have the Cache role
+%All or %Manager as this software performs two steps that require that ability:

+- Creating a TLS Configuration "encrypt_only" to download the M Web Server and MASH routines from GitHub.
+VA Systems should already have this configuration created by the HWSC Package (XOBW namespace)
+- Map %web and %wd routines and globals away from %SYS to VistA Namespace

+On Cache, you are also required to have the ability to write to `^%SYS("TempDir")`.

+Disk Space Requirements: We never actually measured how much disk space the package and each patient takes.
+However, from experience, loading about 400 full patient histories takes up 100 GB.

+The Installer DUZ must have the key XUMGR in order to be able to add users to the systems.

 # Installation
 As of Aug 20th 2018, the official way to install this project is to use the latest KIDS build in [releases](https://github.com/OSEHRA/VistA-FHIR-Data-Loader/releases/latest).